- OUR SCHOOL

 If you would like more information on safeguarding, please contact Mrs Wilson, who will be happy to discuss matters further with you.

-If you have any concerns outside of school hours, or feel it more appropriate to make a referral to Social Services directly, please contact the Local Authority; MASH team – 01234 718700
+If you have any concerns outside of school hours, or feel it more appropriate to make a referral to Social Services directly, please contact the Local Authority’s Integrated Front Door (formally MASH Team);

 You can also contact the Police service, who have designated Safeguarding Officers, by calling 999, or 101 for less urgent information.